Loom & Leaf Mattress Review

 - Smell – very little smell, what little there was was gone in less than 24 hours

-- Organic & Green – plant-based foams, organic cotton cover, natural thistle flame retardant (instead of chemical flame retardants)
+- Natural / Organic Materials – plant-based foams, organic cotton cover, natural thistle flame retardant (instead of chemical flame retardants)

 The Loom & Leaf mattress is a great option for most sleepers.
-It has a balanced feel, there are multiple firmness levels, great support, good body contouring, incredibly high quality materials (including green / organic), and the best cooling features I have yet to test in any mattress.
-You should consider buying the Loom & Leaf mattress if the following apply to you.
+It has a balanced feel, there are multiple firmness levels, great support, good body contouring, incredibly high quality materials (including some natural / organic components), and one of the coolest memory foam / foam mattresses I’ve tested to date.